 In January 2002, Sonus established a \$10,000,000 equipment line of credit and a \$20,000,000 working capital line of credit with a bank, at the bank's prime rate, available through March 24, 2003.
 Amounts borrowed under the equipment line shall be repaid over a 36-month period.
-Sonus must maintain a certain minimum tangible stockholders' equity and quick ratio, as defined in the credit agreement and maintain certain minimum investment balances with the bank.
+Sonus must comply with certain covenants including a minimum tangible stockholders' equity and quick ratio, as defined in the credit agreement, and maintain minimum investment balances with the bank.
 The availability of the working capital line is dependent upon Sonus maintaining certain minimum tangible stockholders' equity balances.
 If such minimum balances are not achieved then the amounts available for borrowings under the working capital line will be based on a percentage of eligible accounts receivable balances.
 Under the agreement, all of Sonus' assets, except intellectual property, have been pledged as collateral.
-As of March 31, 2002, Sonus had no borrowings outstanding under the lines of credit.
+As of June 30, 2002, Sonus had no borrowings outstanding under the lines of credit and is in compliance with all covenants.